BalayogiG/APV-Accessible-Password-Validator/README.md

 # APROVD
-Accessible Password Validator for People with Visual Disabilities.
+Accessible Password Validator for People with Visual impaired users.